 In 1570, Spanish Jesuits established the short-lived Ajacan Mission on one of the Chesapeake tributaries in present-day Virginia.
 Three years later, in 1573, Pedro Menéndez de Márquez, the governor of Spanish Florida, conducted further exploration of the Chesapeake.

 John White, an English explorer and artist, provided the first detailed information about the native people, flora, and fauna of the eastern coast of North America in his paintings and drawings between 1585 and 1593.
-White sailed with the earliest expedition to the area then called “Virginia” on the present-day North Carolina coast.
+White sailed with the earliest expedition to the area called “Virginia” on the present-day North Carolina coast.
 His drawings of the Algonquian Indians and the region’s plants and animals are the only surviving visual record of England’s first settlement in North America — the famed Lost Colony of Roanoke.

 Three decades later, in 1607, Europeans again entered the Bay.
 At this time, the Virginia Company of London organized an expedition to the “Bay of Chespioc” in search of gold, silver, and a water route through North America to the riches of the Far East — the famed “Northwest Passage.”
 Over nearly five months, three ships carried 140 men from England to the West Indies and then to the Chesapeake Bay.
 They landed on April 26, 1607, near present-day Cape Henry, Virginia.